E3SM-Project/polaris/docs/developers_guide/framework/mesh.md

 ## Spherical Meshes

-Test cases that use global, spherical meshes can add either {py:class}`polaris.mesh.QuasiUniformSphericalMeshStep` or {py:class}`polaris.mesh.IcosahedralMeshStep` in order to creating a base mesh, using [JIGSAW](https://github.com/dengwirda/jigsaw).
+Tasks that use global, spherical meshes can add either {py:class}`polaris.mesh.QuasiUniformSphericalMeshStep` or {py:class}`polaris.mesh.IcosahedralMeshStep` in order to creating a base mesh, using [JIGSAW](https://github.com/dengwirda/jigsaw).
 Alternatively, they can